juneszh/alight/README.md

 # Alight
-Alight is a light-weight framework for php.
+Alight is a light-weight framework for PHP.
 Easily and quickly build high performance RESTful web applications.
 Out-of-the-box built-in routing, database, caching, error handling, logging and job scheduling libraries.
 Focus on creating solutions for the core process of web applications.
 Keep simple and extensible.

 ## Requirements
 PHP 7.4+